Tanzania national under-19 cricket team

 The Tanzania under-19 cricket team represents Tanzania in international under-19 cricket.
 The team is administered by the Tanzania Cricket Association (TCA).

 History

 The Tanzania national under-19 cricket team have played their debut game against Namibia on 27 August 2007 at Willowmoore Park Benoni, South Africa.
-The team qualified for their first ever under-19 World Cup, by making it to the 2026 Under-19 Cricket World Cup which is scheduled to be held in Namibia and Zimbabwe.
+The team qualified for their first ever under-19 World Cup, by making it to the 2026 Under-19 Cricket World Cup which was held in Namibia and Zimbabwe.

 Current squad

 The following players list were announced recently ended 2024 ICC Under-19 Cricket World Cup qualification.